trudeaua21/ESP32-MP3Player/README.md

 1. Install [Wokwi for VSCode](https://docs.wokwi.com/vscode/getting-started)
 2. In VSCode, press `F1`, run the command "Wowki: Select Config File" and select the project's `wokwi.toml` file
 3. In VSCode, press `F1` and run the command "Wowki: Start Simulator"

+## Song Credit
+The code for playing the music (not including the pause/playlist features) and the files for the songs themselves are taken from https://github.com/robsoncouto/arduino-songs